 Clerks can also add time-stamping notes to the video to link to agendas and minutes.

-iCompass, a Diligent brand, is committed to offering software solutions for local governments that continually comply with legal standards for accessibility and compliance for people with disabilities on an ongoing basis.
+Community by Diligent is committed to offering software solutions for local governments that continually comply with legal standards for accessibility and compliance for people with disabilities on an ongoing basis.
 After all, accessibility is a key component of civic engagement for all citizens.